kurtvonehr/ARP-Windows-Service/README.md

 Issues that need addressing:

-*Windows Service depends on the MSP430 being connected to COM5, need to scan ports to verify that MSP430 is indeed connected to that port before opening and sending data.
+1.Windows Service depends on the MSP430 being connected to COM5, need to scan ports to verify that MSP430 is indeed connected to that port before opening and sending data.
-*Address whether or not pinging is the best way to update ARP cache.
+2.Address whether or not pinging is the best way to update ARP cache.
-*Determine if this method of finding device is the most efficient and secure.
+3.Determine if this method of finding device is the most efficient and secure.
-*